How to trade or invest in natural gas

 Natural gas is one of the most commonly-traded commodities out there.
 Being highly volatile, it presents plenty of opportunities for traders.
 Find out how to trade natural gas, what affects its price and some useful strategies.

-Natural gas is currently the second most used form of energy to generate power, representing 22% of globally generated power in 2017.1 The popularity of natural gas has been maintained by its increased use in developing countries like China and Indonesia for the last decade or so.
+Natural gas is currently the third most used form of energy to generate power, representing 24% of globally generated power in 2021.1 The popularity of natural gas has been maintained by its increased use in developing countries like China and Indonesia.

 Natural gas is used to heat buildings, boil water, fuel vehicles, cook food, run air conditioning units and power industrial furnaces.
 Household appliances like a gas hob or a house’s radiators function by turning the energy supplied by natural gas into heat.

 Henry Hub Natural Gas (NG) futures are the industry benchmark and they are traded through the Chicago Mercantile Exchange Group (CME Group).
 The name comes from the Henry Hub, a natural gas pipeline in Louisiana which serves as the official delivery location for futures contracts.
 By volume, natural gas futures are the third largest physical commodity futures contract in the world.2